Chef In Training (Culinary) - Butchery

 This is a hands on class.
 Come prepared to widen your culinary knowledge and cultivate basic butchery skills.

-For those taking individual classes, the fees will be $265 nett per participant per class.
+For those taking individual sessions, the fees will be $265 nett per participant per session.

-For those taking the entire module, the fees will be $1000 nett per participant for all 4 classes.
+For those taking the entire module, the fees will be $1000 nett per participant for all 4 sessions.

-Best enrolled as a whole series but you can also enroll for individual classes.
+Best enrolled as an entire module but you can also enroll for individual sessions.

 Debone and butterfly a whole chicken into one entire piece.
 You will then stuff and truss it into a roulade and roast it in the oven.